Diffusion Path Samplers via Sequential Monte Carlo: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we analyse the different sources of error in our algorithm, building on the theoretical analysis of \gls{dalmc} presented in \citet{cordero2025non}.
-We first introduce the required assumptions. \begin{assumption} The target distribution has density with respect to Lebesgue, $\pi \propto e^{-V_\pi}\in\mathcal{P}(\mathbb{R}^d)$, and satisfies \begin{itemize}[topsep=0pt, itemsep=0pt, parsep=0pt] \item[(i)] Finite second-order moment, $M_2 \coloneqq \mathbb{E}_\pi[\Vert X\Vert^2]<\infty$ \item[(ii)] $V_\pi$ has Lipschitz continuous gradients, with Lipschitz constant $L_\pi$. \item[(iii)] Strong convexity outside of a compact: $\exists\,R>0$ such that $\inf_{\Vert x\Vert \geq R} \nabla^2 V_\pi \succ 0$. \end{itemize} \end{assumption} Note that this assumption extends the commonly used assumption \cite{grenioux2024stochastic, saremi2024chain} that $\pi$ is given by the convolution of a compactly supported measure and a Gaussian distribution.
-Moreover, under Assumption \ref{assumption:target_requirements}, it follows from \citet[Lemma 3.2]{cordero2025non} and \citet[Lemma 3.8]{cattiaux2025diffusion} that $\nabla\log\mu_t$ is Lipschitz continuous with finite constant $L_t$, satisfying $\sup_t L_t\leq L$.
+In this section, we analyse the different sources of error in our algorithm, building on the theoretical analysis presented in \cite{benton2024nearly, cordero2025non}.
+We first introduce the required assumptions. \begin{assumption} The target distribution has density w.r.t.
+Lebesgue, $\pi \propto \exp({-V_\pi})\in\mathcal{P}(\mathbb{R}^d)$, has a finite second-order moment, $M_2 \coloneqq \mathbb{E}_\pi[\Vert X\Vert^2]<\infty$, and the potential $V_\pi$ is $L_\pi$-smooth. \end{assumption} \begin{assumption} The potential $V_\pi$ is strongly convex outside a compact set, i.e., $\exists\,R>0$ such that $\inf_{\Vert x\Vert \geq R} \nabla^2 V_\pi \succ 0$. \end{assumption} We note that under Assumptions \ref{assumption:target_requirements} and \ref{assumption:target_requirements_2}, it follows from \cite[Lemma 3.2]{cordero2025non} and \cite[Lemma 3.8]{cattiaux2025diffusion} that $\nabla\log\mu_t$ is Lipschitz continuous with finite constant $L_t$, satisfying $\sup_t L_t\leq L$.
+A key ingredient to bound the \gls*{kl} divergence between the target $\pi$ and the final distribution $p_1$ obtained by the \gls*{dpsmc} algorithm is to control the score estimation error.
+First, assume there is no discretisation error, so that we can sample $X_k \sim {\mu}_{t_k}$ exactly and then generate the weighted particles $\{(w_k^i, \bar{Y}_k^i)\}_{i=1}^N$.
+For simplicity, let $\alpha_t$ be an arbitrary scalar schedule and define the score estimator